Skip to main content

 Kernel timeouts

-• Kernels powering App session have an idle timeout of 5 minutes.
+• Published App session kernels have an idle timeout of 15 minutes, which cannot be changed.

 Concurrent active kernel limit

-Each Hex user is subject to a maximum of 25 concurrent active kernels.
-If you hit this limit, you can manually stop active kernels using the steps below.
+A single Hex user can have a maximum of 25 concurrent kernels.
+If you hit this limit, you can manually stop kernels using the steps below.
+The following contribute to this limit:

 Manually stopping active kernels